tawasta/sale-workflow/sale_order_to_purchase_order/README.rst

 Usage
 =====
 * Click the new "Create RFQ" button on the Sale Order form, and select a supplier and a delivery location

 Known issues / Roadmap
 ======================
-* None
+* Note that the PO creation respects supplier's minimum quantities, so by default the quantity on the SO will be incremented on the PO to meet the required  quantity if it was too low.
+The quantity can be edited manually on the PO afterwards.

 Credits
 =======